golles/Home-Assistant-Sensor-MC66C/README.md

+# I no longer own this device.
+**I'm happy to accepts PR's, but I won't be able to develop and test changes myself.
+If you want to take over the development, let me know.**

+---

 # Intro
 This is a custom component for Home Assistant to get the readings from a Kamstrup Multical 66C meter.